 As of May 2018, medical billers had a median annual salary of $40,350, with the top 10% commanding over $66,000.

 While there are rumblings about these careers eventually being taken over by artificial intelligence, most reports maintain the importance of having actual humans in this role to interact with patients and insurance companies.

 When filling a prescription, you’ll probably interact with a pharmacy technician.
-Acting as a pharmacist’s right hand, pharmacy techs assist customers (either in-person or over the phone), manage and fill prescriptions, clean behind the counter, and taking inventory.
+Acting as a pharmacist’s right hand, pharmacy techs assist customers (either in-person or over the phone), manage and fill prescriptions, take inventory, and handle a number of other important tasks..

-While on-the-job training is an option for some, many employers require pharmacy certification to ensure that they have adequate drug administration and classification training.
+While on-the-job training is an option for some, many employers require formal pharmacy training and certification to ensure that they have adequate knowledge in drug administration and classification.